Updated: April 13, 2023 - 7 min read

 As a Product Manager, Satya has always battled with the question: why do products fail?
-Especially in tech where products experience massive growth, then stagnate and sometimes fall.
+Especially in tech where products experience massive growth, then stagnate and sometimes fail.
 Friendster, MySpace, Google+…all really good products when they started but when a disruptor entered the market, their growth marketing failed and they couldn’t sustain the number of users they needed to survive.

 So what are the secrets to growth marketing, and how can Product Managers use it to keep their products in the game even when a disruptor appears?

 It’s easy to see how far product marketing has come.
 In the 80s, tech companies stuck to Field Sales, generating as many leads as possible in the hopes that a small percentage would convert to customers.
 But this was a very high bandwidth and high-cost affair.
 It evolved into Inside Sales (which Salesforce did very well by cold-calling and creating prospects) and eventually became marketing.
 This evolution slides down the scale towards being low-cost and low-bandwidth, until we reach product-driven marketing.
 This is the future of effective marketing.

 Product-Driven marketing essentially means building a product that markets itself, through word of mouth and customers creating virality.
 In this way, the product is growth-enabled.
 To be successful, you have to build this approach from the very beginning, you have to experiment, fail fast, test, and learn.
 As opposed to the old days of releasing a product and then saying “OK, great, now let’s go and get ten million subscribers somehow.”